ETS-Next-Gen/lo-blocks/README.md

 - Composable component protocol (with `createBlock()`)
 - Redux-based state tracking and dispatch
 - Real-time or offline-compatible delivery
-- Declarative XML authoring or simplified markup authoring (with proper PEG grammars)
+- Declarative XML authoring or simplified markup authoring (with explicit PEG grammars)
 - Clean introspection metadata for every block
 - Seamless integration with [`lo_event`](https://github.com/ETS-Next-Gen/lo_event)
 - Easy things are easy to author.
 Hard things are possible too.
 Long, but smooth learning curve for teachers, faculty, and instructional designers.